 Lastly, another thing that should be avoided altogether is engaging in revenge porn.
 Revenge porn occurs when intimate pictures or videos are posted online or shared through text messages, etc. The rising epidemic of revenge porn was hit with a response by the Texas Legislature in 2015 which passed new statutes in relation.
 What’s worse is that revenge porn can bring both civil and criminal consequences for people who have engaged in it.
 Criminally, it is governed by the Texas Penal Code section 21.16, and civilly, governed by CPRC Ch.
 98B.
 This means that victims of revenge porn can be remedied through both financial damages and by having the person who posted or distributed the porn criminally responsible.
 Embarrassing your spouse through revenge porn is not taken lightly, and therefore you should consider the legal repercussions you can face.

-Many people engage in these acts not knowing the effects it can have on your divorce case.
+Many people engage in these acts not knowing the effects they can have on your divorce case.
 Being informed and having legal advice on your rights if you believe any of these acts are being done against you is important.
-The next time you consider what you can and cannot do during a divorce, you will be well-informed to help protect you during the divorce process.
+The next time you consider what you can and cannot do during a divorce, you will be well informed to help protect you during the divorce process.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”